-Are you looking for fun things to do with kids in Pittsburgh or just want to escape the rain or snow?
+Are you looking for fun things to do with kids in Pittsburgh during the winter or just want to escape the rain or snow?
 Fortunately, there are so many indoor play places in Pittsburgh for kids to play freely and run around inside.
 (And with Pittsburgh being in the top 5 of US cities with rainy days, you’re bound to have quite a few indoor play days!)
-From LEGO® focused play to make believe play towns to indoor playgrounds, there’s no shortage of places to play indoors in Pittsburgh.
+From LEGO® focused play to museums and indoor playgrounds, there’s no shortage of places to play indoors in Pittsburgh.

-Note: Be sure to check individual websites before you go, as some play places have temporarily closed due to the pandemic.
+Note: Be sure to check individual websites before you go, since hours and opening days vary.

 Snapology Discovery Center

 With 100 locations throughout the world, we’re lucky to have the Snapology Discovery Center and Headquarters right in Bridgeville.
 Snapology applies STEAM learning concepts in a way that makes learning fun and exciting for kids.
 The focus at Snapology is all about learning through play, and there are several stations throughout the play center with a variety of LEGO® bricks and other building toys.